kleene-project/docs/engine/security/protect-access.md

 Enter pass phrase for ca-key.pem:
 ```

-After generating `cert.pem` and `server-cert.pem` you can safely remove the
+After generating `cert.pem` and `server-cert.pem` the two certificate signing requests
-two certificate signing requests and extensions config files:
+and extensions config files can be removed:

 ```console
 $ rm -v client.csr server.csr extfile.cnf extfile-client.cnf
 ```

-With a default `umask` of 022, your secret keys are *world-readable* and
+With a default `umask` of 022, the secret keys are *world-readable* and
-writable for you and your group.
+writable for the present user and it's group.

-To protect your keys from accidental damage, remove their
+To protect the keys from accidental damage, remove their
 write permissions.
-To make them only readable by you, change file modes as follows:
+To make them only readable by the present user, change file modes as follows:

 ```console
 $ chmod -v 0400 ca-key.pem key.pem server-key.pem